IBM/ibm_zosmf/docs/source/roles/zmf_cpm_list_software_templates.rst

   | **type**: str

 instance_record_dir
-  Directory path that the CP&M roles use to capture various information (in JSON format) about the software templates.
+  Directory path that the provisioning role uses to capture list of published templates (in JSON format).

   On many system default value ``"/tmp"`` used for this variable may not be acceptable because ``"/tmp"`` directory can be transient on the system.
 In such cases it is recommended to specify non-default value for this variable.
 This variable can be specified in the inventory file or vars file.

   | **required**: False
   | **type**: str
   | **default**: /tmp

 Examples